meiyor/EEG-fNIRS_SSL/README.md

 # EEG-fNIRs_CLIP
 This is the source code containing the code to process and evaluate an EEG+fNIRs CLIP model from an auditory task involving a simple but large 1-second tone presentation.
 This Contrastive Learning  (CL) evaluation suggests a well-defined subject-level clusters, using both modalities and generating projections using UMAP and t-SNE.

-A peformance evaluated in the [Steimetzger et al 2022](https://www.sciencedirect.com/science/article/pii/S0378595520303403?via%3Dihub) dataset shows a considerable level of performance for HbO pos/neg condition classification based on the following barplots:
+A peformance evaluated in the [Steimetzger et al 2022] dataset described in the paper titled [Auditory cortex activity measured using functional near-infrared spectroscopy (fNIRS) appears to be susceptible to masking by cortical blood stealing](https://www.sciencedirect.com/science/article/pii/S0378595520303403?via%3Dihub) dataset shows a considerable level of performance for HbO pos/neg condition classification based on the following barplots:

 ![results_barplots_best](https://github.com/user-attachments/assets/56bbf697-566c-44d6-8f82-df0ec9db8329)